teradici/deploy/dev/domain-controller/README.md

 **NOTE:** To learn how to deploy CAS on Microsoft Azure go to [Deploy Teradici Cloud Access Software on Azure.](https://github.com/teradici/pcoip-agent-azure-templates/blob/master/README.md)

 ## Deployment Parameters
-The following parameters are the form fields you are required to fill in on the template in Microsoft Azure to begin deploying CAM:
+The following parameters are the form fields you are required to fill in on the template in the Microsoft Azure Portal to begin deploying CAM:
 * domainAdminUsername: The name of the administrator account to be created for the domain.
   * This username must be short form and not a User Principal Name (UPN).
 For example 'uname' is allowed and 'uname@example.com' is not allowed.
 There are certain names such as 'administrator' which are also not allowed.
 See [FAQs about Windows Virtual Machines.](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq)
   * You create this new domain account prior to deploying CAM.
 It is not an existing domain account.